 One fine display of that power, not to mention an example of another fight cliché -- power as the “great equalizer” -- was McFedries’ Octagon debut against Alessio Sakara at UFC 65.
 A rousing back-and-forth first round seemed to be going the way of “Legionarius,” as the niftier boxer began to land with increasing ease, knocking McFedries’ mouthpiece out and even eliciting a rare takedown from the wrestling-averse slugger.
 Then, with about a minute left, McFedries tagged Sakara with a tired-looking right uppercut.
 Sakara sat and then reclined, so smoothly and casually that it almost looked as if he was inviting McFedries into his guard or to do crunches with him.
-Only when McFedries pounced and put him away with a volley of punches did it become obvious that Sakara had been half out before his rear end even touched the canvas.
+Only when McFedries pounced and put him away with a volley of punches did it become obvious that Sakara had been mostly out before his rear end even touched the canvas.

 Perhaps the most telling endorsement of McFedries’ power comes from one of the toughest men in the history of the sport.
-Former UFC welterweight champion Robbie Lawler was McFedries’ teammate at Miletich Fighting Systems in the early 2000s, when the preeminent team in the sport at the time was infamous for its full-contact, full-speed sparring sessions.
+Former UFC welterweight champion Robbie Lawler was McFedries’ teammate at Miletich Fighting Systems in the early 2000s, when the preeminent team in the sport at the time was infamous for its full-contact, full-speed sparring sessions behind closed doors.
 As you read the following quote, think of the names on Lawler’s résumé by May 2016, when he said this: “Drew McFedries was the hardest hitter I’ve ever been around.
 A big, strong, athletic guy with power.
 He didn’t have to hit you with a hard shot or load up.
 Even the little short shots could hurt you.”

 McFedries’ competitive ceiling against the world’s best was ultimately set by the predictability of his striking, by a below-average gas tank for his weight class and especially by the severe liability of his ground game.
 Four of McFedries’ five UFC losses were by submission.
 In several cases, they came against opponents not known for spectacular submission offense, and in most cases, McFedries looked hapless in the process.